 You will gain an understanding of the underlying concepts and established principles that govern creative practice.
 Alongside this you will develop a range of working strategies, methods and materials, learning how to apply these to production.
 You will also discover, and respond to, the influence of audiences, clients, markets and other participants in relation to Visual Communication practice.

 You will benefit from hearing the expertise and having the chance to network with our high-profile guest speakers.
-Our students have recently had the opportunity to meet international fashion photographer Lara Jade and international advertising and commercial photographer Perou.
 We also host guest workshops from industry practitioners including regular portfolio reviews.

 This course supports fully self-directed study and the development of individual practice.
 There are opportunities for field trips and study abroad that will add value to the degree course.